ntk148v/lets-go/README.md

 There is the page lists a few resources for programmers interested in learning about the Golang.

+Oops, actually you can refer to [awesome-go](https://github.com/avelino/awesome-go) for a complete list.

 ### Online resources

 * [The Go programming language tour](https://tour.golang.org/welcome/)